-What is Freddy Krueger’s origin?
-One of the great horror movie icons, few killers are as recognisable and entertaining as A Nightmare on Elm Street‘s Freddy Krueger.
+Who is Freddy Krueger in A Nightmare on Elm Street?
+One of the great horror icons, few killers are as recognizable and entertaining as A Nightmare on Elm Street’s Freddy Krueger.
 At the very least, nobody else is as funny while they’re slicing and dicing their victims.

-Across nine monster movies and counting, Freddy has terrorised the dreams of many an inhabitant of Elm Street and quite a lot more besides.
+Across nine horror movies and counting, Freddy has terrorized the dreams of many an inhabitant of Elm Street and quite a lot more besides.
 Created by the legendary Wes Craven, he first slashed his way onto the silver screen in 1984 and has been keeping us awake ever since.
-Consistently played by Robert Englund, Freddy’s a distinct flavour of menace that few have come close to.
+Consistently played by Robert Englund, Freddy’s a distinct flavor of slasher movie menace that few have come close to.

 Catch a killer: Best detective movies